GooFit/GooFit/docs/CONVERTING20.md

 ```

 The other values do not provide shortcut access.
 Copying a variable is explicitly disallowed; it was possible before but gave incorrect results.

+## Namespaces

+GooFit no longer leaks the `std::` namespace, and some of GooFit is now inside the GooFit namespace.
+To be future-proof, you can add `using namespace GooFit;` at the top of your code.